danielduberg/UFOMap/README.md

 # UFOMap
 UFOMap: An Efficient Probabilistic 3D Mapping Framework That Embraces the Unknown

-Code, documentation, pictures, and videos will be uploaded soon.
+Documentation, pictures, and videos will be uploaded soon.